AndrewZazueta/ADS505-Predicting-Loan-Defaults/README.md

 Files and their contents:

-**ADS505ProjectCode.ipynb** - Combined final template of Jupyter Notebook code and detailed explinations
+**ADS505ProjectCode.ipynb** - Combined final template of Jupyter Notebook code and detailed explanations

-**Business Brief.pdf** - PDF document of project business brief.
+**Business Brief- Team 6.pdf** - PDF document of project business brief.

+**Data Story PowerPoint- Team 6.pptx** - PowerPoint Slides to project data story segment of presentation.

+**Intro.mp4** - Part 1 of 3 of technical report presentation.
+Introducing the background and purpose of project.

+**EDA.mp4** - Part 2 of 3 of technical report presentation.
+Exploratory Data Analysis and data wrangling/data preprocessing are explained here.

+**ModelPortion.mp4** - Part 3 of 3 of technical report presentation.
+Discussion of the models used and evaluation metrics are explained here.